The Fourth Alabama Painting by Don Troiani

 Note: Brethschneider's Battalion Light Infantry was ordered south of Centreville, Fairfax County, Virginia, in the evening on 18 July, 1861, and to the road between Blackburn's Ford and Centreville, one mile north of Blackburn's Ford, on the Bull Run River, in the morning on 19 July, 1861.

-Road between Blackburn's Ford & Centreville, one mile north of Blackburn's Ford, 21 July, 1861: Brethschneider's Battalion Light Infantry was stationed on the road between Blackburn's Ford and Centreville, one mile north of Blackburn's Ford, on the Bull Run River, in the morning on 21 July, 1861.
+Road between Blackburn's Ford & Centreville, one mile north of Blackburn's Ford, 21 July, 1861: Brethschneider's Battalion Light Infantry was stationed at the road between Blackburn's Ford and Centreville, one mile north of Blackburn's Ford, on the Bull Run River, in the morning on 21 July, 1861.

 Retreat to Washington, 21 July, 1861